Sex Therapy | Do you need it?

 As with all psychotherapy, sex therapy involves talking about issues.

-Generally, the client and sex therapist discuss any experiences, feelings, and concerns that may be contributing to the client's sexual dissatisfaction and dysfunctions.
-Together they will work on coping mechanisms to help them build a satisfying sex life!
+In general, the client and sex therapist discuss any experiences, feelings and concerns that may be contributing to the client's sexual dissatisfaction and dysfunctions.
+They will work together on coping mechanisms to help them build a satisfying sex life!

-Sex therapists may also give their clients "homework."
-This may vary by individual or couple and may include tasks designed to enrich sex education and improve communication between partners.
+Sex therapists may also give their clients "homework".
+This may vary depending on the individual or couple and may include tasks designed to enrich sex education and improve communication between partners.

-Sex therapists can also assign sexual experimentation to feel intimacy needed at home.
+Sex therapist can also assign sexual experimentation to help them feel intimacy needed at home.

 If they suspect that a physical dysfunction is behind the sexual issues, the therapist may refer the client to a doctor.

-In turn, the physician and therapist may work together to address the physical problem while guiding the client toward achieving their sexual goals.
+In turn, the doctor and therapist can work together to address the physical problem while guiding the client towards achieving their sexual goals.

 Benefits